This recipe was created in partnership with the American Lamb Board. All thoughts and opinions are always my own.

-The lamb leg is liberally seasoned with Kosher salt before the garlic and herb marinade is rubbed on the lamb.
-Since it will be seasoned early before the cooking begins, the salt has time to be absorbed deep into the meat with the aromatic flavors of the herbs and garlic, acting like a dry rub.
+The lamb leg is liberally seasoned with Kosher salt before the herb marinade is rubbed on the lamb.
+Since it will be seasoned early before the cooking begins, the salt has time to be absorbed deep into the meat with the aromatic flavors of the herbs, acting like a dry rub.
 The acidity of the extra virgin olive oil will act as a tenderizer.

 Why the sous vide technique is so great for entertaining